April 28th, 2020 by Jane Turner

 There are, essentially, three different types of fiction editing that your book should undergo after your self-edit.

-Some will add a fourth level by splitting Copy and Line editing into two different tasks, but I cannot see them that way—indeed, I find it impossible to split them.
+Some will add a fourth level by splitting Copy and Line editing into two different tasks, but I find it reasonable to keep them together, as that’s what I offer.

 Note, though, that these are only for fiction – non-fiction requires a couple of extra steps: indexing and fact-checking.

 Let’s have a look at what these three types of fiction editing involve, so you can be sure to receive an accurate quote for services you require.